Skip to Content

 Walkthrough

-TSTyche has everything you need to test against a specific version of TypeScript:
+TSTyche has everything needed to test against specific TypeScript versions:

 tstyche --target 5.4